 We are a development stage company.
 We commenced operations in February 2002.
 Our operations to date have been limited to organizing and staffing our company, acquiring and developing our technology and undertaking preclinical studies and limited clinical trials of our most advanced product candidates.
+We have not yet generated any commercial sales for any of our product candidates.
 We have not yet demonstrated our ability to successfully complete large-scale, clinical trials, obtain regulatory approvals, manufacture a commercial-scale product or arrange for a third party to do so on our behalf, or conduct sales and marketing activities necessary for successful product commercialization.
 Consequently, any predictions about our future success or viability may not be as accurate as they could be if we had a longer operating history.